a2geek/dns-publisher-release/docs/processors/bosh-dns.md

 * `skip-ssl-validation` to skip validation (likely only need to set one of `certificate` or `skip-ssl-validation`),
 * `client-id` the client id to connect with (see below),
 * `client-secret` is the secret for the client id.
+* `fqdn-allowed` is a list of wildcard strings with DNS entries allowed.
+Intended to help prevent DNS crossover between multiple BOSH directors.

 ```yaml
 bosh-dns: